elibracha/titanic/README.md

 ```

-#### NOTICE: If you want to check both implemetation you can set the store type in config.yaml to `SQLITE/CSV`.
+#### NOTICE: If you want to check both implementation you can set the store type in config.yaml to `SQLITE/CSV`.

+## Tests

+---

+Not all test files are complete however you can find testing examples in API handlers test files for reference

 ## Makefile Commands

 ---